Spontaneous symmetry breaking in two dimensions under nonequilibrium laminar flows: Acknowledgements

-\emph{Acknowledgement.}--- We are grateful to Keiji Saito and Yoshimasa Hidaka for the valuable discussions.
-This work is supported by JSPS KAKENHI (Grant Numbers JP19H05791, JP21J00034, and JP22K13978)
+We are grateful to Keiji Saito and Yoshimasa Hidaka for valuable discussions.
+This work is supported by JSPS KAKENHI (Grant Numbers JP19H05791, JP21J00034, and JP22K13978).
+We also thank the Yukawa Institute for Theoretical Physics at Kyoto University and RIKEN iTHEMS.
+Discussions during the workshop (YITP-T-24-04) on “Advances in Fluctuating Hydrodynamics: Bridging the Micro and Macro Scales” were useful to complete this work.